loralighte/universal-package-manager-concept/README.md

 I hate that there is 1,000 package managers.
 I designed UPM to take the best ideas from all of them, and add a couple ideas.

 ## UPM Terminology
-Specific Terminology:
+Specific Terminology: \
-Argument: A command line argument used in the command (Package, DDOs, Etc)
+Argument: A command line argument used in the command (Package, DDOs, Etc).
 DDO: Short for "Double Dash Opions".
 For example "dpkg **--install** ..." or "apt **--fix-missing** install".
 Shorthand DDO: The single dash options like "-v" for verbose and "-i" for install (on some PMs).